cerbrisa-spatial/SPATIAL-LOGIC-PROTOCOL/README.md

 **Honor the legacy.
 Revolutionize the paradigm.**
 > **Built upon the foundational principle of:** [Ontological Storage](https://github.com/cerbrisa-spatial/ontological-storage) — *Data as existence, not state.*

+"This project is protected under the Wilbert Contreras Proprietary Research License.
+See LICENSE for details"